-In The Asterisk War’s eighteenth episode, Scrambling, Amagiri Ayato and Julis Riessfeld compete in the semifinals match.
+In The Asterisk War episode 18, Scrambling, Amagiri Ayato and Julis Riessfeld compete in the semifinals match.
 At the same time, Sasamiya Saya and Toudou Kirin continue the search for Flora Klemm.
 After his match, Ayato joins them in the field and takes a different approach.

 Ernesta could not be more pleased with AR-D and RM-C’s development.
 Yet, that mysterious call with Dirk weighs on her mind… Capture from the Crunchyroll stream.

 Julis and Ayato take on two worthy opponents in their semi-final match.
 Kirin and Saya continue their search for Flora, though Saya gives into a moment of frustration that in the long run only strengthens her resolve.
 Ernesta Kühne and Camilla Pareto discuss their goals and the effects that Kirin and Saya’s match had on RM-C and AR-D. Ernesta in particular seems to have second thoughts about her conversation with Dirk Eberwein.
 Finally, after a brainstorming session with Irene Urzaiz, Ayato searches for Flora in a different area of the city, only to run into armed and sinister men.
 While trying to avoid them, he runs into a woman he’d never met before who offers to help him.

 The rest of this review may have spoilers, so please be careful!

 What Happened (Spoilers!) in The Asterisk War Episode 18

 Seidoukan vs Saint Galahadworth Academy

 Saya and Kirin continue their search for Flora in the run-down area of the city.
 So far, they have had no luck, and Kirin’s leg, injured during her last match, begins to hurt.
 The two of them resolve to carry on.